fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * :heavy_check_mark: [go-fed](https://github.com/go-fed/activity) - AP libraries written in Go

-* [Indienet](https://source.ind.ie/indienet) - [homepage](https://indienet.info/) - projects goals seem similar to the federated homepages of the IndieWeb, but federated using AP.

 * :heavy_check_mark: [LitePub](https://litepub.social/litepub/) - a set of extensions to AP, being developed by devs from Pleroma and Mastodon

 * :heavy_check_mark: [Nautilus](https://github.com/aaronpk/Nautilus) - a tool to allow self-hosted blog sites to have their posts followed and commented on via AP